Hamilton's optico-mechanical analogy: Classical limit of the Schrödinger equation

 Albert Messiah considers a classical limit of the Schrödinger equation.
 He finds there an optical analogy.
 The trajectories of his particles are orthogonal to the surfaces of equal phase.
 He writes "In the language of optics, the latter are the wave fronts, and the trajectories of the particles are the rays.
 Hence the classical approximation is equivalent to the geometric optics approximation: we find once again, as a consequence of the Schrödinger equation, the basic postulate of the theory of matter waves."

 History

-Hamilton's optico-mechanical analogy played a part in the thinking of Schrödinger, one of the originators of quantum mechanics.
+Hamilton's optico-mechanical analogy played a critical part in the thinking of Schrödinger, one of the originators of quantum mechanics.
 Section 1 of his paper published in December 1926 is titled "The Hamiltonian analogy between mechanics and optics".
 Section 1 of the first of his four lectures on wave mechanics delivered in 1928 is titled "Derivation of the fundamental idea of wave mechanics from Hamilton's analogy between ordinary mechanics and geometrical optics".

-In a brief paper in 1923, de Broglie wrote : "Dynamics must undergo the same evolution that optics has undergone when undulations took the place of purely geometrical optics."
-In his 1924 thesis, though de Broglie did not name the optico-mechanical analogy, he wrote in his introduction "... a single principle, that of Maupertuis, and later in another form as Hamilton's Principle of least action ...
-Fermat's ... principle ..., which nowadays is usually called the principle of least action. ...
-Huygens propounded an undulatory theory of light, while Newton, calling on an analogy with the material point dynamics that he created, developed a corpuscular theory, the so-called "emission theory", which enabled him even to explain, albeit with a contrived hypothesis, effects nowadays considered wave effects, (i.e., Newton's rings)."